jonn1723/jonn1723.github.io/_posts/2023-03-12-Google-Analytics-Capstone-Project-In-R.md

 5. Open a new product line targeting less active individuals - a sizeable portion of active users (30%) are low active or sedentary users suggesting that they may be using Bellabeat products for design, quality, or ease-of-use
 6. Add features to the Bellabeat app that would encourage users to use it more frequently

-Thank you for reading to the end of my first project in R
+Thank you for reading to the end of my first project in R!